 Along with the pole’s design representing the beauty of the North Shore, Baker said it also symbolized protection and strength for the school community.

-He explained that Welcome Figures – which differ from totem poles in form and function – are used by Coast Salish peoples as markers to welcome visitors to their territories and were usually carved in a gesturing motion.
+He explained that welcome figures – which differ from totem poles in form and function – are used by Coast Salish peoples as markers to welcome visitors to their territories and were usually carved in a gesturing motion.

-“Part of a Welcome Figure is to have open arms and welcome individuals to the school,” Baker said.
+“Part of a welcome figure is to have open arms and welcome individuals to the school,” Baker said.

 Broomfield added that they are also "a symbol of peace."

-Looking to the future, Baker said the “ultimate goal” was for every school in SD44 to have a Welcome Figure to acknowledge the local First Nations and their territories and to provide positive learning opportunities.
-Currently, all seven SD44 secondary schools either have Welcome Figures or wall-mounted wood carvings, along with roughly 20 per cent of elementary schools.
+Looking to the future, Baker said the “ultimate goal” was for every school in SD44 to have a welcome figure to acknowledge the local First Nations and their territories and to provide positive learning opportunities.
+Currently, all seven SD44 secondary schools either have welcome figures or wall-mounted wood carvings, along with roughly 20 per cent of elementary schools.

 Broomfield has created more than 10 public art pieces in North and West Vancouver which can be found on the North Shore Culture Compass, including the Strength and Remembrance Pole for Missing and Murdered Indigenous Women and Girls at Stella Jo Dean Plaza.
-He works with many different mediums – wood, glass, ceramic, metal, and stone – to expand his mind and creativity.
+He works with many different media – wood, glass, ceramic, metal, and stone – to expand his mind and creativity.